OctopusDeploy/blog/blog/2017-11/secured-tomcat-from-scratch.md

 ## Conclusion

-With Octopus 4.1 you can manage your application and certificate deployment lifecycles, while seamlessly consuming artifacts from Maven repositories.
+With Octopus 4.1 you can now manage your application and certificate deployment lifecycles with built in steps, while seamlessly consuming artifacts from Maven repositories.

 If you are interested in automating the deployment of your Java applications, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).